 A Message to Filmmakers Regarding Sales Agents & Distribution

-As the owner of a video and film post-production quality control facility, whose specialty is film and movie quality control I’ve seen countless independent filmmakers get hit with post-production and distribution-related surprises that can derail their movie’s release and add unexpected, unmanageable costs to their budget.
-It’s hard to witness someone who has given years of their labor to a project have to put it on a shelf because they can’t afford the cost in time or money that it takes to get their film through post and QC to their distributor’s satisfaction.
-But I see it all the time.
+I am the owner of a video and film post-production quality control facility, whose specialty is film and movie quality control.
+I’ve seen countless independent filmmakers get hit with post-production and distribution-related surprises that can derail their movie’s release.
+This can also add unexpected, unmanageable costs to your budget.
+It’s hard to witness someone who has given years of their labor to a project have to put it on a shelf.
+Especially when they can’t afford the cost in time or money that it takes to get their film through post and QC to their distributor’s satisfaction.
+Unfortunately, I see it all the time.

 Here is how it too often goes: